How to Use Anchor Tag in HTML with Examples

 Users see extra information about the link through the title attribute.
 This shows up as a tooltip on hover:

 The rel attribute shows how the current document connects to the linked document.
-Some common values you'll see:
+Some common values:

 The ping attribute makes it easy to track link clicks through asynchronous POST requests: